Intestacy — what happens if you die without a will in Scotland?

 If you want full control over who gets what when you die, a will’s the way forward, but if there isn’t one when you pass, there is a set order of how your assets are inherited, with your closest relatives likely to benefit most.

-That said, there’s a significant change to that order coming shortly which could see certain loved ones, including cohabitants, inherit — in certain circumstances — far more than they do under the current rules.
+That said, we’re in the middle of significant change which could see certain loved ones, including cohabitants, inherit — in certain circumstances — far more than they do under the current rules.

 Let’s take a look.